 OTHER TYPES OF ARTICLES

-Around the Career Block - The Around the Career Block section accepts manuscripts that provide advice on career-related issues, profiles of professional organizations, and first-person accounts of educational experiences.
+Around the Career Block - This section accepts manuscripts that provide advice on career-related issues, profiles of professional organizations, and first-person accounts of educational experiences.
 Word Count: 750-2,000 words.

 Career-Related Articles - These articles address topics relevant to the career development of medical communicators.
 Areas of interest include job hunting, developing a portfolio, interviewing techniques, hiring guidance, performance evaluation, mentoring programs, and performance goals.